A Vertically-Integrated Entry into Canada’s Cannabis Market

 This profile is part of a paid investor education campaign.*

-GTEC has a wealth of experience in multiple aspects of the cannabis sector to draw upon: its management team was integral in the creation of Invictus MD Strategies (TSXV:GENE,OTCMKTS:IVITF), and current members of GTEC’s operations team were previously contracted by industry leader Cronos Group (CVE:CRON) to acquire sales licensing for one of their operations.
+GTEC has a wealth of experience in multiple aspects of the cannabis sector to draw upon: its management team was integral in the creation of Invictus MD Strategies (TSXV:GENE), and current members of GTEC’s operations team were previously contracted by industry leader Cronos Group (TSX:CRON) to acquire sales licensing for one of their operations.

-- Six different subsidiaries gives GTEC access to every facet of the industry
+- Seven different subsidiaries give GTEC access to every facet of the industry.

 Alberta Craft Cannabis

-With a currently producing 14,000 square foot facility, Alberta Craft Cannabis is already capable of growing 1,300 kilograms of cannabis annually.
-The facility was issued an ACMPR cultivation license by Health Canada in September 2017.
-Alberta Craft Cannabis will be calling for a sales license inspection upon completion of it’s third harvest.
-This is anticipated to occur in Q3 2018.
-The company is aiming to attain a sales license by the fall of 2018.
+With a 14,000 square foot facility already in production, Alberta Craft Cannabis is already capable of growing 1,300 kilograms of cannabis annually.
+The facility was issued an ACMPR cultivation license by Health Canada in September 2017 and received its updated license in November 2018.
+The updated license gives GTEC the ability to engage in B2B sales with its partners and other qualified license holders in Canada.
 GTEC projects revenues from Alberta Craft Cannabis to reach C$10.4 million.

 Grey Bruce Farms